 In What Zone Do Sunflowers Grow Best?

-Because of their size, strong winds can harm sunflowers.
+Because of their size, strong winds can harm tall varieties of sunflowers.
 You can protect them by planting them near fences or the walls of a building as long as the plant receives full sun for at least six hours a day.
 Taller varieties often require staking to keep them from falling over.
 Tie the stems to bamboo stakes using strips of cloth.

 When Should You Plant Sunflowers?